HliasGit/2024HPC_Challenge_Group6/conjugate_gradients-main/README.md

 mkdir io
 ```

-To compile the program, I use
+To compile the program use
 ```
 make cuda
 ```

-To generate a random SPD system of 10000 equations and unknowns, use e.g.
+To generate a random SPD system of 10000 equations and unknowns, use e.g..
+The default size is 10000.
 ```
 make matrix MAT_SIZE=10000
 ```